gedit-technology/libgedit-gfls/docs/simple-implementation-first.md

 So:
 - No charset auto-detection and conversion.
+- No workarounds for problems found, just return an error without the possibility to re-configure the loading.

 But:
-- Have a convenient API for the above.
+- Have a convenient API for the above (GFile loading into a GtkTextBuffer).